-Existing work has predominantly focused on individual-level simulation with minimal demographic conditioning, typically evaluating only one or two models in narrowly defined contexts. \textsc{SimBench} addresses these limitations by providing a comprehensive benchmark for group-level simulation across diverse domains with systematic demographic conditioning and standardized metrics.
-The benchmark's distributional evaluation framework (using Total Variation distance) captures how accurately models represent the full spectrum of human response variation -- an approach advocated by researchers in both simulation \citep{anthis2025llm} and general LLM evaluation \citep{ying2025benchmarking}.
-For broader context on this emerging field, we refer readers to recent comprehensive surveys \citep{kozlowski2024simulating, olteanu2025ai, anthis2025llm}.
+Existing work has predominantly focused on individual-level simulation with minimal demographic conditioning, typically evaluating only one or two models in narrowly defined contexts. \textsc{SimBench} addresses these limitations by providing a comprehensive benchmark for group-level simulation across diverse domains with systematic demographic conditioning and standardized metrics. \textsc{SimBench}'s distributional evaluation framework, based on Total Variation Distance, captures how accurately models represent the full spectrum of human response variation.
+This is an approach advocated for by researchers in both simulation \citep{anthis2025llm} and general LLM evaluation studies \citep{ying2025benchmarking}.
+For broader context on this emerging field, we refer readers to recent comprehensive surveys \citep{ma-etal-2024-potential, kozlowski2024simulating, olteanu2025ai, anthis2025llm}.

 Appendix~\ref{AdditionalRelatedWork} continues our discussion of related work.